komuw/sewer/docs/UnifiedProvider.md

 `ProviderBase` described here defines the interface the ACME engine uses with new-model drivers (all http-01 drivers, as there are no old ones).
-New drivers normally should inherit from the `DNSProviderBase` or `HTTPProviderBase` classes in auth.py.  _(for those who watched the unification, no, this isn't really dividing them back up - they still have the identical interface defined in `ProviderBase`.
-But there are unavoidable implementation differences, and once `DNSProviderBase` was added to anchor the aliasing suport, it just seemed prudent to put `HTTPProviderBase` there as a hedge against future need.)_
+New drivers normally should inherit from the `DNSProviderBase` or `HTTPProviderBase` classes in auth.py.

-sewer has support for [aliasing](docs/Aliasing), though drivers need to be created (or modified) to support it at this time.
+`DNSProviderBase` has support for [aliasing](docs/Aliasing), though the individual drivers need to be created (or modified) to support it at this time.  _unbound_ssh is a quirky but working example that supports aliasing.`

 ### ProviderBase interface for ACME engine